Dwarfobserver/cpp-sandbox/README.md

 ### Incomplete includes :

- - serializer_span2 : A better version of serializer_span.
-Need a better API.
+ - serializer_span : Binary serialization functions using non-owned memory with a simple implementation for the client, and, if the type allows it, deducing the serialized size at compile-time.

  - type_traits : Few traits, for detecting iterators, iterables, and 'emplace-able' classes (with emplace_front, emplace_back or emplace).
 Need to recognize built_in arrays as iterables.